-- (1) The Constitutional Court Panel may find that a legislative provision(s) falling within its jurisdiction is incompatible with the Constitution and may further declare that, by reason of such incompatibility, the entire legislative instrument lacks constitutional validity. - (2) A legislative provision(s) which is declared unconstitutional by the Constitutional Court Panel shall cease to have legal effect from the date of the pronouncement of the Judgment. - (3) Unless otherwise provided in the Judgment, where a legislative provision is declared incompatible with the Constitution, the effect of such a finding shall be that the said provision lacked constitutional validity from the date of its entry into force.
+- (1) The Constitutional Court Panel may find that a legislative provision(s) falling within its jurisdiction and affecting the mandate, jurisdiction, structure or operations of the Specialist Chambers is incompatible with the Constitution and may further declare that, by reason of such incompatibility, the entire legislative instrument lacks constitutional validity. - (2) A legislative provision(s) which is declared unconstitutional by the Constitutional Court Panel shall cease to have legal effect from the date of the pronouncement of the judgment. - (3) Unless otherwise provided in the judgment, where a legislative provision is declared incompatible with the Constitution, the effect of such a finding shall be that the said provision lacked constitutional validity from the date of its entry into force.